-Professional vSphere 5: Implementation and Management – This book is written by John Hales, Brian Eiler and Steve Jones.
+Administering vSphere 5: Implementation and Management – This book is written by John Hales, Brian Eiler and Steve Jones.
 The book will be published in near future, but you can already order your copy now.
 VMware vSphere 5 , is VMware's first cloud operating system.
 Building on the power of VMware Infrastructure, VMware vSphere 5 reduces capital and operating costs, and increases control over IT infrastructures while preserving the flexibility to choose any OS, application and hardware.

 This book provides vSphere administrators with essential guidance in implementing and managing VMware's vSphere product suite.
 This guidance has been battle tested in virtual environments big and small.
 It also provides actionable advice for the day to day operational maintenance and common pitfalls to avoid for first time vSphere administrators.
 Best of all, the companion DVD contains an introductory version of Train Signal's vSphere training DVD that provides additional hours of vSphere training.

 Administering VMware Site Recovery Manager 5.0 – VMware Press Technology – The book is written by Mike Laverick, who is a long time writer and publisher, also blogger famous for his “Chinwags”…

-SRM 5 introduced new features and functions: The planned migration, a really interesting feature when you just press a button when you see the hurricane comming…. -:).
+SRM 5 introduced new features and functions: The planned migration, a really interesting feature when you just press a button when you see the hurricane coming…. -:).
 Otherwise, in the case of planned migration there are hours to prepare the move.
 The planned migration is a much cleaner migration process with no data loss compared to the DR migration plan.

 VMware Site Recovery Manager 5.0.
 Administering VMware Site Recovery Manager 5.0 is a complete guide to using SRM 5.0 with both VMware and third-party products.
 Internationally respected VMware instructor Mike Laverick is singularly well-qualified to write this book: he has published books on SRM 1.0 and 4.0, and hosts one of the world's most successful VMware tutorial sites.